fabioupg/pokerledger-legal/privacy.md

 ### Subscription Information

-If you purchase PokerLedger Pro, Apple may share subscription status information with us to verify your active subscription.
+If you purchase Bankrolly Pro, Apple may share subscription status information with us to verify your active subscription.

 ### Poker Data